bahtiyartan/troia/docs/24DialogBasics.rst

 and call your dialog from first dialog of DEVT11-Runcode Test Transaction

-Sample 2: Defining a Clock with Timer
+Exercise 2: Defining a Clock with Timer
 ----------------------------------------

 Please define a dialog that